 We have an exclusive relationship and partnership with St George Street Capital ("SGSC"), a biomedical charity based in the United Kingdom.
 We fund the development of clinical assets that are initially licensed by SGSC from its existing relationship with AstraZeneca AB (PUBL).
 We conduct clinical trials on the clinical assets that we license from AstraZeneca in collaboration with SGSC.
 In doing so, we are able to leverage the comprehensive clinical and scientific expertise in order to develop assets through Phase IIb trials in an efficient manner.
-We expect that successful Phase IIb trials on the assets in our pipeline will increase the value of the assets.
+We expect that successful Phase Iib trials on the assets in our pipeline will increase the value of the assets.

-Following successful clinical trials, we expect to commercialize the clinical assets in our pipeline through licensing arrangements with larger pharmaceutical companies, which may include up-front milestone payments and/or royalties during the time at which such clinical asset is subject to patents.
+Following successful clinical trials, we expect to commercialize the clinical assets in our pipeline through licensing arrangements with larger pharmaceuticals companies, which may include up-front milestone payments and/or royalties during the time at which such clinical asset is subject course of Executive's employment with the Company Group prior to patents.

 We intend to use the income received from licensing our clinical assets to fund the development of additional clinical assets.
 This will allow us to use the existing income stream from clinical assets that have been licensed to fund our on-going operations without having to rely solely on debt and/or equity financing.
-We initially intend to focus on assets that have been deprioritized by larger pharmaceutical companies and that have a high unmet medical need in order to develop these assets through the Phase IIb stage.
+We initially intend to focus on assets that have been deprioritized by larger pharmaceuticals companies and that have a high unmet medical need in order to develop these assets through the Phase Iib stage.
 We also believe that we may be able to apply our business strategy and approach to arrangements to pharmaceutical companies in addition to AstraZeneca.